For a Few Bullets

 For a Few Bullets is a 2016 Chinese comedy western film directed by Peter Pan Anzi and starring Lin Gengxin, Zhang Jingchu and Liu Xiaoqing.
 It was released in China by Wanda Shengshi Film Distribution in IMAX on July 15, 2016.

 Plot

 When a professional thief sees his lifetime goal of being the best potentially realized in stealing a rare artifact, he finds himself entangled in a worldwide plot involving the Soviets, the Japanese, and a band of outsiders.
-It's up to him and a special agent to save the world!
+Him and his agents now have to save the world.